azu-b/mobx-react-test-master/README.md

   - Determine which is bigger
     - Return the bigger one

-After having implemented the function that gets the depth of a treeNode, the next step seemed to go through the binary tree and calculate the depth from both sides.
+After having implemented the function that gets the depth of a treeNode, the next step seemed to go through the binary tree and calculate the depth from both sides, see which one is bigger and keep calculating depths and comparing until both sides have the same depth.
+When this happens, we should have the smallest subtree with the deepest nodes.

+2. Get the smallest subtree with the deepest nodes:
+- When given node has no children:
+  - Return given node
+- When given node has left child but no right child:
+  - Calculate left depth
+  - If left depth is bigger than 1:
+    - Return function(left child)
+  - Return given node
+- When given node has right child but no left child:
+  - Calculate right depth
+  - If right depth is bigger than 1:
+    - Return function(right child)
+  - Return given node
+- When given node has both children:
+  - Calculate left depth
+  - Calculate right depth
+  - If left depth is greater than right depth:
+    - Return function(left child)
+  - If right depth is greater than left depth:
+    - Return function(right child)
+  - If both left and right depth are equal:
+    - Return given node

+After finishing the function to get the smallest subtree, the next step is to highlight this subtree in our visual output with a 2px-solid green border.
 # Part of original README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).